The two most common forms are Osteoarthritis and Rheumatoid arthritis.

-We will start by looking at normal joint anatomy.
-A joint is formed where two bones meet, allowing movement.
-The bones are covered in an outer layer of cartilage which is smooth and creates a slippery surface allowing the bones to move against each other.
-The joint is surrounded by a structure called the synovium, which produces a small amount of fluid which lubricates and nourishes the joint.
+A joint is formed where two bones meet and these bones are covered in an outer layer of cartilage which is smooth and creates a slippery surface allowing the bones to move against each other.
+The joint is surrounded by a structure called the synovium, which produces a small amount of fluid that lubricates and nourishes the joint.

 Osteoarthritis affects the cartilage, which wears away and becomes thin and rough.
-The bone can then respond trying to repair the problem, but can overgrow as a result, altering the shape of the joint.
-This type of arthritis most commonly affects joints under heavy load, such as the hip and knee, but also the thumb, big toe, neck and back.
+The bone can then respond trying to repair the problem but can overgrow as a result, altering the shape of the joint.
+This type of arthritis most commonly affects joints under heavy loads, such as the hip and knee, but also the thumb, big toe, neck, ankle, shoulder and back.
 Osteoarthritis can also occur in joints that have previously been injured or damaged.

-Rheumatoid arthritis causes an inflammation of the synovium, which becomes red, warm and swells.
+Rheumatoid arthritis causes inflammation of the synovium, which becomes red, warm, and swells.
 When this inflammation goes down the capsule remains stretched which affects the stability within the joint.
-With this type of arthritis you can have repeated flare-ups, and with each flare-up more damage is done to the joint.
 The condition usually starts slowly, affecting fingers, wrists and the balls of your feet most commonly and progressively gets worse.
 This arthiritis is systemic and commonly affects multiple joints.

 Common symptoms of osteoarthritis include: